 Once it’s set and hardened, remove your loofah soap from the silicone mold and enjoy.

 Loofah soaps are great for exfoliating dry skin.
 While you can use it in the shower, personally, I wouldn’t use citrus in the shower, as I find them to be a bit too harsh.
 I think they work better as degreasers and as gardeners soaps.

 Wrap your loofah soap in a pretty bow or cute cardstock and give it to neighbors and friends.
-Your new loofah soap will make a great gift for Father’s Day that is fast approaching or even a “just because” gift.
+Your new loofah soap will make a great gift for Father’s Day, which is fast approaching, or even a “just because” gift.
 The possibilities are endless.